muldjord/skyscraper/docs/CLIHELP.md

 ```

 #### -s &lt;module&gt;
 Sets which scraping module you wish to gather data from.
-All data scraped from any of the modules will be cached in the localdb resource cache and can then later be used to generate a game list for your frontend.
+All data scraped from any of the modules will be cached in the resource cache and can then later be used to generate a game list for your frontend.
 Read more about this in the `-p <platform>` description above.

-To generate a game list from the localdb resource cache, just leave out the `-s` option entirely.
+To generate a game list from the resource cache, just leave out the `-s` option entirely.
 ###### Example(s)
 ```
 Skyscraper -p amiga -s openretro